Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 ````

 >**Note:** You will get an error when the class tries to create the StoreController without sending the service object, as there is no parameterless constructor declared.
-Throughout this lab you will learn how to deal with this problem using Dependency Injection with Unity and MEF.

 <a name="Ex1Task1" />
 #### Task 1 - Running the Application ####